faustofjunqueira/node-express-typescript/README.md

 #### ValidationError (400)

-This error represents the validation of the sent data in the request.
+This error represents the validation of request payload.
 To validate data, we use the [`class-validator`](https://github.com/typestack/class-validator) and [`class-transform`](https://github.com/typestack/class-transformer).
-Both dependences are user by [`routing-controller`](https://github.com/typestack/routing-controllers).
+Both dependences are used by [`routing-controller`](https://github.com/typestack/routing-controllers).

-**We don't use the HttpErrors of Routing Controller, we prefer customize ours errors, based in Routing Controllers errors.**
+**We don't use HttpErrors of Routing Controller, we prefer to customize ours errors.**

 #### AutenticationError (401)

-_Comming soon, we will use the passport library and keycloak_
+_Coming soon, we will use the passport library and keycloak_

 #### AuthorizationError (403)

-_Comming soon, we will use the passport library and keycloak_
+_Coming soon, we will use the passport library and keycloak_

 #### NotFoundError (404)